Mikeg14119/project1/README.md

 Data Analysis
-•	Discuss the methods used to perform the data analysis.

 Our main form of analysis was running regressions to get the correlation coefficient, slope, intercept, p-value, r-squared, and std error for different sets of variables to better understand how they interact.
 Often those findings were paired with a scatter plot with a regression line included but we also included a heat map, a line chart, and a bar chart to assist with visualizing the data.

-•	Discuss the results of the analysis and how they support the conclusion.
 For our analysis we singled out a few different variables to attempt to determine if these had an outsized impact on health and fitness levels of a country.
 We found a small relationship between the Healthy Life Expectancy and AQI per country but our strongest correlation was between Healthy Life Expectancy and World Happiness Score.

 Conclusion